 The resale value of a diamond is lower than its original retail price and depends on a few factors.

 First, when you buy a diamond, the seller adds a retail markup to the price.
 As a seller, they have to cover their costs and make a profit, so they mark up the price of their diamonds.
-For some vendors, especially bricks and mortar stores, their markup can be as high as 100%.
-For other vendors, such as online sellers like James Allen and Blue Nile, their markup might only be 20% because their overhead costs are much lower.
+These costs include paying for their inventory, staff salaries, and fixed expenses such as rent.
+For some vendors, especially brick-and-mortar stores, their diamond markup can be as high as 100%.
+As this Forbes article correctly points out, many of the retail jewelry stores that advertise the most heavily will also give you the worst deals as a diamond buyer.

 Second, the type of diamond you buy and its qualities impact how much you can resell your diamond for.
-Diamonds with excellent Clarity, Color and Cut will be easier to resell than a diamond that performs poorly in these areas.
+Those with excellent diamond clarity, color and diamond cut will be easier to resell than a diamond that performs poorly in these areas.

 Third, where you resell your diamond impacts how much you’ll get for it.
 For instance, Abe Mor out of New York will offer you more than you would earn on a site like eBay.